♦ VEGAN VEGetarianism & Animal Rights ♦

 On BECOMING VEGETARIAN (600K PDF)

-Between the Species - A Journal of Ethics - Fall 1985 issue.
+Between the Species - A Journal for the Study of Philosophy and Animals - Fall 1985

 My stages along life's way as a vegetarian beginning in 1966 at age 15.
 Reprinted in several other publications, including VEGETARIAN VOICE.